ideas-um/FAST/JOSS-Paper/paper.md

 During early-phase conceptual aircraft design, engineers know little information about their design.
 This is particularly challenging for novel aircraft designs, as key parameters may be unknown at the outset.
-Existing aircraft design tools are intended for late conceptual design, requiring detailed design information and a geometric configuration upfront [@cinar2018methodology; @david2021fast; @gratz2024aviary], or are coupled with design optimization environments [@lukaczyk2015suave; @gratz2024aviary; @david2021fast} such as OpenMDAO [@gray2019openmdao].
+Existing aircraft design tools are intended for late conceptual design, requiring detailed design information and a geometric configuration upfront [@cinar2018methodology; @david2021fast; @gratz2024aviary], or are coupled with design optimization environments [@lukaczyk2015suave; @gratz2024aviary; @david2021fast] such as OpenMDAO [@gray2019openmdao].
 These tools can accommodate more detailed analyses, such as component weight estimations [@cinar2018methodology; @gratz2024aviary] or low-fidelity aerodynamic analyses [@lukaczyk2015suave; @david2021fast].
-Such analyses require the user to select an aircraft configuration a-priori, which prohibits rapid design space exploration.
+Such analyses require the user to select an aircraft configuration a priori, which prohibits rapid design space exploration.

 FAST addresses these challenges by leveraging historical data from over 450 aircraft and 200 engines to create predictive regressions [@arnson2025predicting].
 These regressions are employed to estimate any design parameters that the user may not know, such as engine weight based on required thrust or power.